Skip to content

 Rhesus Macaque

-The northern parts of India where you will find rhesus macaque.
-They have the largest geographical location of any of the world’s primates, except for just a few places of people in Thailand, Vietnam and South China.
+In the northern parts of India where you will find rhesus macaque.
+They have the largest geographical location of any of the world’s primates, except for just a few places people in Thailand, Vietnam, and South China.
 They enjoy dry open areas.
 However, they also live in high mountains.
 Because they have different abilities to live in many habitats, they may also live in forested areas.

 Most of them were released in a Florida area on the 5th.
 They were moved there by a tour guide boat operator.
 It is not known how many of them remain in that environment.
 Most people, however, believe that they were able to adapt to this new environment.
 Story details are hard to find though and you’ll find different versions of events online.